Ian-Mutuge/3D-tetris-project/README.md

 ## About US

-We are a group of students from Starthmore Unoversity Kenya.
+We are a group of students from Strathmore University Kenya.
 It was a good experience collaborating.

 [Samuel Kiarie](https://github.com/zeussam)